shivam10lm/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented Sign Out
 - Update Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect/browse to Login Page and vice-versa
+- Unsubsribed to the onAuthStateChanged callback
 - Fetch from TMDB movies

 # Features